Wildfowling is the hunting of a bird species such as ducks or geese for sport or food.

 Wildfowling is a solitary activity and bag sizes per visit rarely number more than two or three birds.
 Most wildfowling takes place around dawn and dusk.

-Wildfowler hunters need certain qualities to be successful.
-They need to be patient.
+Wildfowler hunters need certain qualities to be successful, like being patient.
 Wildfowl hunters also need to quickly spot whether a potential quarry (a bird that you mean to shoot) is legal to hunt or not, sometimes in poor visibility.
-You need to do some research to become familiar with what constitutes a legal quarry.
+You need to do some research to become familiar with what is a legal quarry.

-The British Association of Shooting and Conservation (BASC) has downloadable information to help you become knowledgeable about what is legal and illegal in wildfowling.
+The British Association of Shooting and Conservation (BASC) has downloadable information to help you know about what is legal and illegal in wildfowling.

 Using lead shot is banned

-A sustainable harvest of waterfowl is perfectly acceptable but the loss of ducks, geese and swans due to lead poisoning is not – particularly when some species are under increasing pressure from other factors.
+A sustainable harvest of waterfowl is acceptable but the loss of ducks, geese and swans due to lead poisoning is not – particularly when some species are under increasing pressure for other reasons.
 It makes sense to ban the use of lead shot on and over wetlands, as it causes unnecessary losses.

-'Protecting waterfowl from lead shot in wetlands' has advice on identifying wetlands, alternatives to lead ammunition and more general shooting information.
+'Protecting waterfowl from lead shot in wetlands' has advice on identifying wetlands, different choices to lead ammunition and more general shooting information.